camlab-bioml/taproom/README.md

-# imctools
+# taproom: Tools for spAtial PROteOmics

-R package for dealing with IMC data
+R package for dealing with spatial proteomcs